stride3d/stride-docs/en/manual/physics/configuration.md

 <span class="badge text-bg-primary">Beginner</span>
 <span class="badge text-bg-success">Designer</span>

-> [!WARNING]
-> This is a WIP documentation.
-This page is mostly done.

 ## Adding Bepu physics to your game

 Some projects may not come with Bepu Physics pre-installed, to add it to your project right-click on the **game** project and select `Add dependency...`